Let's face it - VAT can be a tricky area. How do you get it right when it comes to fuel?

 - Enter a journal in your accounting system dated the last day of the VAT quarter to account for the charge.
 You will need to ensure this is entered correctly to account for the VAT and included on your VAT return.
 For Sage Line 50 users you can use the fuel scale charge wizard within the VAT return screen.

 These rates only apply when you either:

 - reimburse employees for business travel in their company cars

 - require employees to repay the cost of fuel used for private travel in their company cars

 These rates are only for directors or employees using a company car and you must not use these rates in any other circumstances.

-These rates apply from 1 September 2018.
-You can use the previous rates for up to one month from the date the new rates apply.
+You can use the previous rates for up to 1 month from the date the new rates apply.

 Hybrid cars are treated as either petrol or diesel cars for this purpose.